More help, support and access to best care.

 Primary Health Networks are taking a staged approach to ramping up the multidisciplinary teams within hubs over the coming months.
 With your help we are delivering a more connected mental health system that will give people the extra support they need during the pandemic and beyond.

-To find out more about the HeadtoHelp read the comprehensive Frequently Asked Questions (FAQs) for general practitioners; covering intake and hub services, and how this new service interacts with your existing use of and referral to our CAREinMIND™ and other services.
+To find out more about the HeadtoHelp read the comprehensive Frequently Asked Questions (FAQs) for general practitioners and information for service providers; covering intake and hub services, and how this new service interacts with your existing use of and referral to our CAREinMIND™ and other services.

 The HeadtoHelp hubs are now open at 15 locations across Victoria.
 The three hubs in our region are: